jamesj223/Mowu/README.md

 - The main feature planned for V2 will be persistent storage.
 - The main feature planned for V3 will be events.

+A full list of ideas/potential features can be found in [here](TODO.md)

 ## Support

-If you like Mowu, please consider supporting it by starring this GitHub page, donating [INSERT DONATION THING HERE], or just by telling your friends about it.
+If you like Mowu, please consider supporting it by starring this GitHub page, <!-- donating [INSERT DONATION THING HERE] "buy me a coffee" or one of those kind of pages,--> or by telling your friends about it.

 ## License